abdulzedan/crewai-demo/README.md

 # Project

-**CrewAI** is an AI-driven platform combining a Django backend with advanced research tooling and a Next.js frontend.
+**CrewAI** is an Agentic Framework that is gaining popularity.
+In this demo, I use it in conjunction with a Django backend with advanced research tooling and a Next.js frontend.
 This repository demonstrates a multi-agent approach to web search, analysis, and final synthesis, built with custom CrewAI agents.

 ---